Remote-Controlled Light Switch [2023]

 When starting this project, I knew there were two functional requirements of the device:

-2. The light switch must still be able to be controlled manually
+2. The light switch must be able to be controlled wirelessly

 Product Ideation and Prototyping